 KILIM MOROCCAN RUGS: The Middle Atlas Mountains

-The Boujad carpet is a Berber carpet which is characterized by a surprising combination of raw materials and a composition generally displaying bright and vibrant colors.
+The Boujad carpet is an Amazigh carpet which is characterized by a surprising combination of raw materials and a composition generally displaying bright and vibrant colors.
 This particular set of unusual elements challenges the traditional dogma of harmony and balance.

 Looking more closely at the way the Boujad rug is designed, we can distinguish two types of art that come together: mystical primitive art and modern art.